MingjieZhangQWQ/mingjie.github.io/mylife.md

 ## Music

-One of the artist I love is [Tanya Chua](https://en.wikipedia.org/wiki/Tanya_Chua).
+One of the songwriter I love is [Tanya Chua](https://en.wikipedia.org/wiki/Tanya_Chua).
 She is a Singaporean singer-songwriter.
 I love her song-writing, the melody seems simple but full of softness and novelty.
-I also admire her unique tone and rhythm that flows naturally within her songs, even though she doesn't see herself as an R&B artist.
+I also admire her unique tone and rhythm that flows naturally within her songs, even though she doesn't see herself as an R&B singer.

 [Click here to see the details.](tanyachua.md)